aemooooon/Travel-Assistant/README.md

 <img width="24%" src="https://aemon.wang/sts/mobile/07.jpg" />
 </p>

-3. Switch bottom navigation to second one which is Translator, You could choose language from and to translate.
+3. Switch the bottom navigation to the second one, which is Translator.
+You could choose the language from and to translate.
 Enter the text you want to translate.
 <p>
 <img width="30%" src="https://aemon.wang/sts/mobile/05.jpg" />
 </p>

-4. Switch bottom navigation to third one which is Text Speech, You could type any text you want the app to speak.
+4. Switch the bottom navigation to the third one, which is Text Speech.
+You could type any text you want the app to speak.
 <p>
 <img width="30%" src="https://aemon.wang/sts/mobile/04.jpg" />
 </p>

-5. Switch bottom navigation to fourth one which is Phrases, that is common used phrases in that country you can learn it from here.
-The app also support 2 kind of color schema just touch the right top of moon button.
+5. Switch the bottom navigation to the fourth one, which is Phrases, that is, commonly used phrases in that country.
+You can learn them from here.
+The app also supports 2 kinds of colour schema, just touch the right top of the moon button
 <p>
 <img width="30%" src="https://aemon.wang/sts/mobile/01.jpg" />
 <img width="30%" src="https://aemon.wang/sts/mobile/02.jpg" />
 </p>

-6. Switch bottom navigation to last one which is Quiz of this country.
-You can take a new quiz to learn, once you finished you can see your result list there.
-If you want to switch to other country, just touch the right top of the location icon, will choose country again.
+6. Switch the bottom navigation to the last one, which is the Quiz of this country.
+You can take a new quiz to learn.
+Once you finish, you can see your result list there.
+If you want to switch to another country, just touch the top right of the location icon, and you will choose the country again.
 <p>
 <img width="30%" src="https://aemon.wang/sts/mobile/03.jpg" />
 <img width="30%" src="https://aemon.wang/sts/mobile/06.jpg" />